 A Note on “Low Light” Expectations

 No plant grows faster in low light than it does in bright light.
-If you want lush, fast growth from any of these plants, a grow light will make a meaningful difference; even a simple LED strip on a timer works well.
+If you want lush, fast growth from any of these plants, a grow light for indoor plants will make a meaningful difference; even a simple LED strip on a timer works well.

 The trick isn’t finding a magical plant that doesn’t need light.
 It’s picking a plant whose natural habitat has prepared it for life without direct sun.